obmarg/graphql-ws-client/README.md

 # Overview

 The goal of this library is to provide a runtime agnostic implementation for [GraphQL-over-Websocket](https://github.com/enisdenjo/graphql-ws/blob/HEAD/PROTOCOL.md).
 The library only supports subscriptions for now but will eventually support queries and mutations.
-It is built upon the websocket library [async-tungstenite](https://github.com/sdroege/async-tungstenite).
+It supports the websocket libraries [async-tungstenite](https://github.com/sdroege/async-tungstenite) and [ws-stream-wasm](https://github.com/najamelan/ws_stream_wasm).

 ## Integrations